-Generate Business Rules Model from Model Wizard
+Generate Business Rule Model from Model Builder

-Ste Action p 1 Select the 'Model Patterns' tab.
+Ste Action p 1 Open the Model Builder dialog.
 2 Click on the Perspective drop-down arrow and select 'Requirements Business Rule Model'.
 3 Click on the 'Starter Business Rule Model' option.
 If you prefer, you can read the information on this model in the right-hand panel.
-4 Click on the Create Pattern(s) button.
-A Business Rules Model structure is generated in the Browser window, as shown.
+4 Click on the 'Create Model' button.
+A Business Rule Model structure is generated in the Browser window, as shown.